-In the context of COVID-19, PEPFAR-supported staff working on priority #1 of the FCI: "Engaging faith communities to reach men and children living with HIV, and to link and retain them in care", should be focused on supporting, maintaining, and extending the continuity of HIV testing and decentralized treatment services for men, youth, and children, by:
+In the context of COVID-19, PEPFAR-supported staff working on priority #1 of the FCI: "Engaging faith communities to reach men and children living with HIV, and to link and retain them in care", should be focused on supporting, maintaining, and extending continuity of HIV treatment for men, youth, and children, by:

-- Leveraging functioning religious structures to use weekly virtual Facebook Live/YouTube® religious services for congregations and men's, women's, and youth groups, as well as congregational WhatsApp groups, to disseminate HIV Messages of Hope, prioritizing messages that use FCI message prototypes (SMS messages, video clips, etc.) to support ART adherence and continuity of treatment; leveraging these religious structures to integrate COVID-19 risk prevention communications for at-risk populations and PLHIV. - Expanding engagement of Religious Leaders affected by and living with HIV, in reducing HIVassociated stigma/discrimination, to also address the harms of stigma/discrimination associated with TB and COVID-19 - Expanding client base of faith-engaged decentralized neighborhood Community Posts to increase convenient access to MMD, among index clients and contacts, - Expanding evidence-based FCI models that promptly link highly targeted HIV self-testing to either prevention or treatment services - PEPFAR-supported FCI staff providing psychosocial support to boost adherence should conduct home visits and in-person support in accordance with national and local COVID-19 mitigation regulations.
+- Leveraging functioning religious structures to use weekly virtual Facebook Live/YouTube® religious services for congregations and men's, women's, and youth groups, as well as congregational WhatsApp groups, to disseminate HIV Messages of Hope, prioritizing messages that use FCI message prototypes (SMS messages, video clips, etc.) to support adherence for PLHIV; leveraging these religious structures to integrate COVID-19 risk prevention communications for at-risk populations and PLHIV. - Expanding engagement of Religious Leaders Affected by and Infected with HIV, in reducing HIV-associated stigma, to include stigma associated with TB and COVID-19 - Expanding client base of faith-engaged neighborhood Community Posts to increase convenient access to ARV pick-ups and MMD, among index clients and contacts, - Expanding FCI models that link highly targeted HIV self-testing to treatment and retention support - PEPFAR-supported FCI staff providing psychosocial support to boost adherence should avoid home visits and should provide such support remotely using phone, text, or WhatsApp.